 1. I am assigned to

 I am a Program Para Individual Para

 2. My principal is

 My assistant principal(s) is/are

-3. My supervising teacher is I am responsible for these students
+3. My supervising teacher is

+I am responsible for these students

 Specific needs for my student(s) include

 4. I am aware of the location of the following:

-4. I am aware of the location of the following: Restrooms, cafeteria, office, lounge, copy machine, etc.
+Restrooms, cafeteria, office, lounge, copy machine, etc.

-Restrooms, careteria, office, founge, copy machine, etc.

 5. I can lock up my belongings

 6. My work hours are

 My half hour lunch break is

 7. When I am ill, I should contact

 at this number

-0 I set rold on the 5 th and 20 th of each month
+8. I get paid on the 5^{th} and 20^{th} of each month.

-8. 8 · 1 · · · · · · · · · · · · · · · · ·

 My pay rate is

+0

-9 I have received a copy of the building's safety plan.
+9. I have received a copy of the building's safety plan.

-7. For fire drills I go
+For fire drills I go

 For tornado drills I go

 I am responsible for

+10

 10. I get paid for extra hours that I work, such as staffings, staff meetings, and

 professional development activities that I am asked to attend.

+11 If my apparticanic case, my reaponsibilities to the substitute are

 11. If my supervisor is gone, my responsibilities to the substitute are